biocore-ntnu/epic/docs/epic_cluster.rst

 This algorithm first looks for genomic bins that are at most `--distance-allowed` apart.
-So if the bin-size is 200 and the `--distance-allowed` is 400, the data is subdivided into two clusters as seen above.
+So if the bin-size is 200 and the `--distance-allowed` is 400, the data is subdivided into two clusters as seen above (since the two clusters are separated by 3 bins or 600 nucleotides).

-In the first cluster the max number of enriched regions of any bin is 4 so anything with 4 - trunk-diff number of enriched regions is considered a trunk, while anything else is a flank or a valley.
+In the first cluster the max number of enriched regions of any bin is 4 and the `--trunk-diff` has the default value, namely 1.
+So anything with 4 - `--trunk-diff` number of enriched regions is considered a trunk, while anything else is a flank or a valley.
 Flanks and valleys are regions where the total number of enriched is lower than `max_enriched - trunk-diff`.
 Flanks lie at the edges of a cluster, while valleys lie in-between trunks.

 Options
 ~~~~~~~